 27 year-old Tanguy (who preferred to remain anonymous), told AFP: ‘Due to the climate of hatred in recent weeks as I was afraid of incidents today.
 But I came because my friend and I are getting married next year and I want to get an idea of the required budget.’

 ‘This month has been very difficult; seeing all this hatred for a law that makes us all equal ...
 I hope that now we'll move on’.

 The event also attracted international attention, Udi Tzvieli from Israel and his partner Hakan Steenberg, from Sweden enjoyed attending the fair.

 ‘I haven’t seen a fair like this for same-sex couples before, so I think it’s very important.

 ‘That’s why we wanted to come today and I’ve seen a lot of nice stuff here.
 Like the invitation cards, like the photographers that display same-sex couples, I think it’s really nice’, said Steenberg to a EuroNews reporter.

 ‘Not all family unfortunately, not even our parents could agree on such a statement, because it’s still a little different for some people, and sometimes you need a helping hand in order to make things happen’, commented Tzvieli.

 Forty exhibitors also attended the fair hoping to find new business opportunities.

 ‘It’s a brand new market for us.
 These are customers that we aren’t used to reaching out to.
 It’s also a way for us to show our work to the gay community, to get people to know us’, said wedding photographer Alexia Gallouin in a video stream of the Daily Telegraph.

-‘We expect that the law will come into force in late May, and in the next 12 months, 6,760 same-sex marriages will be celebrated,’ estimated Jean-François Lacrampe who created Primeday, ‘the first complete web based product platform for gay and lesbian marriage’.
+‘We expect that the law will come into force in late May, and in the next 12 months, 6,760 same-sex marriages will be celebrated,’ estimated the creator of Primeday who wished to remain anonymous, ‘the first complete web based product platform for gay and lesbian marriage’.